How to Register

-Register in person by bringing a Special Registration Form to the Registration windows in the Neuberger Hall lobby or send completed/signed registration forms by email to firstname.lastname@example.org or fax to 503.725.5525, after any required approvals.
+Register in person by bringing a Special Registration Form to the Registration counter in the Fariborz Maseeh Hall Student Services Lounge or send completed/signed registration forms by email to firstname.lastname@example.org or fax to 503.725.5525, after any required approvals.

-Update student information if appropriate, then click on "Continue to Registration Menu".
+- Update student information if appropriate, then click on "Continue to Registration Menu".
 Note: This step only occurs the first time each term that you log into the PSU Information System.
-Choose Courses

 Holds are placed on student records for a variety of reasons: past-due accounts, missing admissions data, unsatisfactory academic progress, and others.
 Often these holds restrict student access to registration.
-Information about holds and how to clear them is available as part of the student record in the PSU Information System, by visiting the registration windows in the lobby of Neuberger Hall, or by calling 503.725.3220 during business hours.
+Information about holds and how to clear them is available as part of the student record in the PSU Information System, by visiting the Registration counter in the Fariborz Maseeh Hall Student Services Lounge, or by calling 503.725.3220 during business hours.